-Title Obtaining and Testing Capillary Blood Samples

-Level Three

-Credit Value 30

-Guided Learning Hours (GLH) OCN NI Unit Code CBF055

-Unit Reference No K/618/4850

-Unit purpose and aim(s): This unit will enable the le

-samples using either manual or automated lancets and testing of the sample where this is required.

-Learning Outcomes Assessment Criteria
+Title 9 Obtaining and Testing Capillary Blood Samples Level Three dit Value 4 Guided Learning Hours (GLH) 30 N NI Unit Code CBF055 t Reference No K/618/4850 earner to understand how to obtain capillary blood and testing of the sample where this is required.
+Lea arning Outcomes Assessment Criteria 1.
 Understand how legislation, policy and good practice guidelines relate to obtaining and testing blood samples.
 Summarise current legislation, national guidelines, local policies, protocols and good practice guidelines which relate to obtaining and testing capillary blood samples.

-Understand the anatomy and physiology of 2.1.
-Illustrate the structure and purpose of

-capillary blood samples and reasons for capillary blood vessels.
+2. Understand the anatomy and physiology of capillary blood samples and reasons for obtaining and testing.
+2.1.
+Illustrate the structure and purpose of capillary blood vessels.
+2.2.

-obtaining and testing.
 Explain three reasons for obtaining and testing capillary blood samples.
 2.3.
-Explain blood clotting processes and the

-factors that influence blood clotting.

-Be able to prepare to obtain capillary blood samples.
+Explain blood clotting processes and the factors that influence blood clotting.
+3. Be able to prepare to obtain capillary blood samples.
 Verify an individual's identity and obtain valid consent.

-3.2.
-Check and confirm that an individual has

-complied with any pre-procedural

-instruction.

-Select and prepare an appropriate site for obtaining the sample taking into account an

-individual's preferences and previous
+Check and confirm that an individual has complied with any pre-procedural instruction.
+Select and prepare an appropriate site for obtaining the sample taking into account an individual's preferences and previous experience.
+Provide support and reassurance to address an individual's needs and concerns.
+Communicate accurate information in a way that is sensitive to an individual's personal beliefs and preferences.

-experience.

-3.4.
-Provide support and reassurance to

-address an individual's needs and

-concerns.

-Communicate accurate information in a way that is sensitive to an individual's

-personal beliefs and preferences.

 4. Be able to obtain capillary blood samples.
 4.1.
-Apply health and safety measures relevant

-' ' to the procedure and environment.

-4.2.
-Apply standard precautions for infection

-prevention and control.

-4.3.
-Obtain capillary blood samples of the

-required volume and quantity ensuring minimal discomfort to an individual.

-4.4.
-Use selected materials, equipment and

-containers or slides in accordance with
+Apply health and safety measures relevant to the procedure and environment.
+Apply standard precautions for infection prevention and control.
+Obtain capillary blood samples of the required volume and quantity ensuring minimal discomfort to an individual.
+Use selected materials, equipment and containers or slides in accordance with agreed procedures.

-agreed procedures.

 4.5.
 Ensure stimulation of blood flow.
 4.6.
 Select alternative sites if necessary.
 4.7.
-Carry out the correct procedure for

-encouraging closure and blood clotting at
+Carry out the correct procedure for encouraging closure and blood clotting at the site.

-the site.

 4.8.
-Respond to any indication of an adverse

-reaction, complication or problem during
+Respond to any indication of an adverse reaction, complication or problem during the procedure.

-the procedure.

 4.9.
-Explain actions to be taken if complications and problems occur during the collection of

-capillary blood samples, including contra-
+Explain actions to be taken if complications and problems occur during the collection of capillary blood samples, including contraindications.

-indications.

-diodiono.